magento/devdocs/guides/v2.2/contributor-guide/contributing_dod.md

 * Before committing code changes, author must ensure successful execution of all tests by running all tests or at least those which might be affected by code changes.
   Continuous integration enforces execution of all tests and author is accountable for broken builds.
 * Any code that is added or changed must have explicit tests to validate the behavior.
-To clarify, this policy is intended to prove that the integrity of the code is verified regardless of which implementations are loaded in a blackbox environment.
+To clarify, this policy is intended to prove that the integrity of the code is verified regardless of which implementations are loaded in a black box environment.
 This may be done through unit or integration testing as appropriate.
 * Code must be also shown to work with known collaborators.
 This must be done through integration tests and ideally should involve as few components as possible per test case.
 This level of tests ensures that the code will work with its known associates.
 Specific examples can be subject but such associates would include composites, chains, pools, etc. but also include cases like a Template filter working with a specific processor loaded.
 * In addition, regardless of the interpretation of the testing strategy below: Any class marked with an `@api` annotation MUST be covered with explicit test coverage via integration or unit tests.